sentriz/reboodt/README.md

-    ".qr string"        ... returns "http://goo.gl/xxxxxx", a qr code of your string ".quit [message]"   ... quit the current server with an optional message ".reload"           ... reload all plugins in the plugins directory ".say string"       ... returns "string", useful if string is a .variable
+    ".qr string"        ... returns "http://goo.gl/xxxxxx", a qr code of your string ".quit [message]"   ... quit the current server with an optional message ".reload"           ... reload all plugins in the plugins directory ".say string"       ... returns "string", useful if string has a .variable

 Variables
 -----------